BHAVINPMG/SIEM_RULES-AUTOMATION/SIEM_RULES_CURSOR_GUIDE.md

 ### Required Fields
 - `policy.name`: Descriptive name for the rule
 - `policy.type`: Always "Log"
+- `policy.description`: Description of the rule
-- `policy.tags`: Array of relevant tags (e.g., ["Default", "Security", "Linux"])
+- `policy.tags`: Array of tags for categorizing the policy
-- `policy.scheduled`: Always "no"
+- `policy.scheduled`: Can be "yes" or "no"
+- `scheduler.job.type`: Always "Event Policy" (when scheduled)
+- `scheduler.start.date`: Date in format "DD-MM-YYYY" (when scheduled)
+- `scheduler.times`: Array of time strings in format "HH:MM" (when scheduled)
+- `scheduler.timeline`: Can be "Once" or other values (when scheduled)
 - `policy.context`: Complete context object with all required sub-fields
 - `policy.trigger.occurrences`: Always 1
 - `policy.auto.clear.timer.seconds`: Always 0
+- `policy.actions`: Always empty object {}
+- `policy.renotify`: Always "yes"
+- `policy.suppress.action`: Always "no"
+- `log.policy.type`: Type identifier for the policy (e.g., "new-value", "impossible-travel", "threshold")
 - `policy.email.notification.recipients`: Always empty array []
-- `policy.renotify`: Always "yes"
 - `policy.monitor.polling.failed.notification.timer.seconds`: Always 0
 - `policy.monitor.polling.failed.notification.status`: Always "no"
 - `policy.renotification.timer.seconds`: Always 0
-- `policy.actions`: Always empty object {}
-- `policy.suppress.action`: Always "no"
 - `policy.archived`: Always "no"
+- `policy.creation.time`: Unix timestamp of policy creation
 - `policy.state`: Always "no"
 - `_type`: Always "1"
-- `id`: Unique numeric identifier (format: 100000000000XX)
+- `id`: Unique identifier in format 100000000000XX

 ### Context Configuration
 - `entity.type`: Must be one of ["event.source.type", "group", "event.source"]
+- `policy.severity`: Use "WARNING", "MAJOR", or "CRITICAL" based on impact
+- `entities`: Array of entity identifiers (can be empty)
 - `data.point`: Must be one of ["event.source", "event.category", "message", "event.source.type", "event.severity"]
-- `aggregator`: Use "count" for most cases, "sum"/"avg" only when appropriate
+- `aggregator`: Use "count" for most cases, "sum"/"avg" only when appropriate (for threshold types)
 - `operator`: Choose appropriate comparison operator ("=", ">=", "<=", ">", "<", "contains", "in", "start with", "end with", "range")
 - For "range" operator, use string format "min#max" (e.g., "10#20")
+- `location.attribute`: Used for impossible travel detection (e.g., "imp")
-- `trigger.mode`: Always "individual"
+- `trigger.mode`: Can be "individual" or "combined"
-- `policy.severity`: Use "WARNING", "MAJOR", or "CRITICAL" based on impact
+- `evaluation.window`: Time window for evaluation
+- `evaluation.window.unit`: Unit for evaluation window ("minute", "hour", "day")
+- `evaluation.frequency`: Frequency of evaluation
+- `evaluation.frequency.unit`: Unit for evaluation frequency ("minute", "hour", "day")
+- `aggregate.for.days`: Number of days to aggregate data (for some policy types)
+- `forget.value`: Forget value for data retention
+- `policy.result.by`: Fields to group results by
+- `log.policy.type`: Type identifier for the policy

+### Event Source Types
+When `entity.type` is "event.source.type", the `entities` array can contain any of the following values:
+- **Operating Systems**: "Windows", "Linux"
+- **Cloud Platforms**: "AWS CloudTrail", "Azure Monitor", "Google Cloud Logging"
+- **Web Servers**: "Apache", "Nginx", "IIS"
+- **Databases**: "MySQL", "PostgreSQL", "MSSQL", "Oracle", "MongoDB", "Redis"
+- **Message Queues**: "RabbitMQ", "Kafka"
+- **Container Platforms**: "Docker", "Kubernetes"
+- **Virtualization**: "VMware", "Hyper-V", "Citrix"
+- **Network Devices**: "Cisco", "Fortinet", "Palo Alto", "SonicWall", "Aruba", "Ruckus"

 ### Filter Configuration
 - Use the exact filter structure as defined in the schema